5: Attendance & Work Schedules

 The College provides an unpaid meal break of no less than 30 minutes for all shifts of seven consecutive hours or more.
 Your supervisor will schedule the actual time and length of your meal period.

 Meal breaks are considered personal time.
 You must be relieved of all duties and you are encouraged to leave your immediate work area in order to eat and relax.
 Time spent during meal breaks is not paid.
 Meal breaks may not be saved or used to compensate for tardiness or for leaving early.

 Non exempt staff members who are required by their department to participate in meetings over the lunch period must be compensated for that time.
 If attendance at the meeting or program is strictly voluntary and the staff member will not be held accountable for information presented in such forums, the staff member need not be paid for the time.

 Swarthmore is committed to supporting mothers with a nursing child (less than one year in age) to provide their child with all the health benefits of breastfeeding.
 The College will provide a private location for the purpose of expressing milk that is shielded from view and free from intrusion from coworkers and others.

 Employees will be permitted a reasonable work break each time it is necessary to express milk.
 Frequency of breaks will likely vary but it is expected that during an eight hour shift an employee may need two to three breaks.
 It is expected that the break times would not exceed the normal time allowed for breaks and lunch daily.
 For the non-exempt employee, the breaks will be unpaid unless they coincide with a regular paid break.

 The College may provide a private office, conference room, or unused classroom as an appropriate space for nursing mothers.
-To make arrangements for reserving such a space, you should contact the Employee Relations Manager in the Human Resources Office at ext.
-8398 or email Lee Robinson.
+To make arrangements for reserving such a space, you should contact the Human Resources Manager in the Human Resources Office at ext.
+5793 or email Theresa Maguire.